 It should start with "gtm.js?id=GTM", and ends with your unique Google Tag Manager ID.

 Find the Hotjar script

 Your Hotjar script will start with "hotjar-", followed by your Hotjar Site ID.

 - If you see neither the GTM script or Hotjar script: you have not installed GTM on your site yet.
 Find out how to install GTM in this support article.

 - If you only see your GTM container: you may have forgotten to publish your Hotjar tag.
 Check Step 8 in our installation on GTM article, or visit GTM documentation on publishing a tag.

 - If you see more than one Hotjar script: there are two possibilities.
 The first is that you may have installed Hotjar on your page before installing using GTM.
 You should remove one of the Tracking Codes.
 The second possibility is that you may have set your tag trigger for something other than "Page View", which causes GTM to load the script multiple times.
 You can read more about changing GTM trigger types in the following section: Ensure that Hotjar is Triggered on Page View.

 Problems with Hotjar Tags, Triggers, Virtual Page Views, or stateChange

-If you plan on using any of these functions heavily, we recommend installing Hotjar through GTM manually as a custom tag.
+If you plan on using any of these functions, we recommend installing Hotjar through GTM manually as a Custom HTML tag.